ramesaliyev/hello-erlang/README.md

     % usage
     ?sub(23,47).

+`?MODULE` is a macro returning the current module's name.

 ## comments
 comments are single-line only and begin with a `%` sign (using `%%` is purely a question of style.)